MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-android.md

 [!INCLUDE [intune-add-on-note](../includes/intune-add-on-note.md)]

 Remote Help is an add-on application that works with Intune and enables your support staff to remotely connect to a user's device.
-Remote Help is available on multiple platforms including Android and is the focus of this article.
+Remote Help is available on multiple platforms including Android.

 During the session, you can view the device's display via screen sharing and if permitted by the device user, take full control to directly make configurations or take actions on the device.
 Remote Help for Android also supports unattended control allowing you to take full control of the device without needing user interaction on the device.
 This is helpful in cases like digital signage or for devices that need to be accessed during maintenance windows when no operators are on site.